EntySec/Pwny/README.md

 Pwny is an implementation of an advanced payload written in pure C and designed for portability and extensibility.

 That repository contains Pwny, which is supposed to work on `macOS`, `Linux`, `Windows` and `Apple iOS`, but can be ported to almost every Posix system.
-Note that `Android` app will come soon with generic support of this native Pwny codebase and will be optimized to work with HatSploit Framework (Checkmate C2) as well as with Ghost Framework.
+Note that `Android` app will come soon with generic support of this native Pwny codebase and will be optimized to work with HatSploit Framework as well as with Ghost Framework.

 ## Features